ilya40umov/kstatus/README.md

 - [x] Makefile (with up, down, run, ci commands)
 - [x] openapi.yaml with API endpoints
 - [x] Implement endpoints from OpenAPI spec
+- [x] Set up database migrations using FlyWay
-- [ ] Implement repository layer using jasync
+- [x] Implement repository layer using jasync
 - [ ] Implement an mvp for scheduler
 - [ ] Implement an mvp for worker
 - [ ] At least one test using kotest